Publication: For Every Bee, a Hive & Human-Centered Neurotechnology

 Some well-known parts of the limbic system could deserve their own NeuroThursday, since there are a lot of misunderstandings about them.
 If you know what the “hippocampus” is, I’d say 30% odds you know something false.

 But the point here is that the olfactory bulb has direct access to parts of the brain involved in emotion and memory.
-One possible #NeuroThursday takeaway is that, yes, there’s an anatomical basis for smell memories to be uniquely evocative.
+One possible takeaway is that, yes, there’s an anatomical basis for smell memories to be uniquely evocative.

 However, I’d like to finish by pivoting from fact to opinion.
 (Can your olfactory neurons detect the rank smell of punditry?)